 - Resolver issue: just like queries, mutations can also have resolver problems.

 - Permissions issue: it’s also possible that the mutation is failing because you don’t have the proper rights.

-If your data isn’t updating properly after a mutation, this can often be due to a fragment mismatch.
+If your data isn’t updating properly after a mutation, this can be due to a fragment mismatch.
 Make sure that

-new mutations use the same fragment as the query they’re updating (
+create mutations use the same fragment as the query they’re updating (

-edit mutations on the other hand can safely return partial fragments).
+update mutations on the other hand can safely return partial fragments).